CFGEIER/YDI_imaging/docs/AFNI Quality Control (QC)/afniQC.rst

 OVERVIEW
 -----------------------

-afni_proc.py has a couple of different options that can create key images and metrics useful for data Quality Control.
+The AFNI program afni_proc.py has a couple of options that can create critical images and metrics during preprocessing that can be useful for data quality control.
+For a full description of how to use afni_proc.py, see

-Adding the option  "-html_review_style basic" is one option (the default) - this will create a series of files and commands enabling you to sequentially go through different QC metrics.
+Adding the option  "-html_review_style basic" to the afni_proc.py script is one (and the default) option - this will create a series of files and commands enabling you to sequentially go through different QC metrics.

 An alternative is to use the "-html_review_style pythonic" option.
 This will create a series of files that will enable you to examine and evaluate various QC metrics in a single webpage.